Our first pigs

 During their time with us and apart from an initial few weeks in the barn during the worst of the snow they have lived outside the whole time with freedom to roam whenever they pleased.

-They only ever made two road journeys, both under an hour long, and have been expertly butchered by an award-winning local business.
+They only ever made two road journeys, both under an hour long, and were expertly butchered by an award-winning local business.

-The three girls have now been returned to us and we have a freezer full of delicious pork, succulent sausages and wonderful bacon.
-The intention has always been to sell a proportion of the produce to help support the costs of raising the animals and to introduce people to the taste of rare breed pork reared to high welfare standards in the hope that they choose this in future.
+The three girls returned to us as a freezer full of delicious pork, succulent sausages and wonderful bacon.
+As we are fully registered as a food business this gave us the opportunity to sell a proportion of the meat to help support the costs of raising them and to introduce people to the taste of rare breed pork reared to high welfare standards in the hope that they choose this in future.

-Whilst our prices may be a little more than you would pay in the supermarket, even the supermarkets’ premium ranges do not use rare breed pigs and they are generally only outdoor-bred (which means they only live outside until weaning, often at a few weeks old, and are then brought indoors for growing on) and not outdoor-reared like ours.
+Whilst our prices may be a little more than you would pay in the supermarket, even the supermarkets’ premium ranges do not use rare breed pigs and they are generally only outdoor-bred (which means they only live outside until weaning, often at a few weeks old, and are then brought indoors for growing on) and not outdoor-reared like ours who have continuous full access to their paddock throughout their lives with us.

 Feedback from recent customers: